matthewmacris/Scripts-Programs---Testing/README.md

 # Scripts-Programs---Testing
-Scripts and Programs built for testing and fun
+Scripts and Programs built for testing

+Originally used for scripts and programs I built for school.